30 Low-Maintenance Plants for Your Easiest Garden Ever

 29. Cosmos (Cosmos bipinnatus)

-Pink cosmos flowers
+Pink and light pink cosmos flowers with yellow centers.

 Colorful cosmos is a perfect pick for your summertime garden.
 The long, delicate flowers are drought and heat tolerant, and will attract birds, bees, and butterflies to your yard.
 Available in a range of colors, the annuals don’t require special treatment and mix well with other flowers and plants.